-From 25 October 2021 to 29 October 2023 minibuses operated under a section 19 or section 22 permit by not-for-profit organisations will be eligible for a grace period exempting them from the ULEZ daily charge.
+From 25 October 2021 to 29 October 2023 minibuses operated by not-for-profit organisations will be eligible for a grace period exempting them from the ULEZ daily charge.

 For a vehicle to be eligible for the grace period they must be:

 If your vehicle meets the above criteria, and does not comply with the ULEZ standards, you'll need to register with us to qualify for the grace period.
 Check if your vehicle meets the ULEZ standards.
 The registration process will open in spring 2021.

-The grace period will expire from 30 October 2023 and all minibuses will need to meet emissions standards or pay the daily charge.
+The grace period will expire from 30 October 2023 and from that point all minibuses will need to meet emissions standards or pay the daily charge.